Textualize/textual/docs/styles/scrollbar_colors/index.md

 ## Example

-This example shows two planels that contain oversized text.
+This example shows two panels that contain oversized text.
 The right panel sets `scrollbar-background`, `scrollbar-color`, and `scrollbar-corner-color`, and the left panel shows the default colors for comparison.

 === "Output"